top of page

 Hybrid Working and Office Design

-This huge change in where people work has had a profound impact on how and when they use the office.
-Despite this, very few companies have an office that is designed to maximise the performance of a hybrid workforce.
-Even those that have redesigned their offices in recent years have often let traditional design techniques dominate, despite the impact of hybrid work.
+Over the last 5 years, hybrid working has become the dominant working model in the UK.
+This huge shift in how people work has had a big impact on how and when staff use the office.
+However, very few companies have an office that is designed to maximise the performance of a hybrid workforce.

 Collaboration Spaces